Hi, I am Pat.

 The ‘Always onLine’ culture, with the majority of us living a virtual life ‘On-Line’ via Facebook, Twitter and other social media, presented me with a scary challenge to initiate a new social circle from scratch.
 The Internet appeared to be the only way forward to venture back into the social, and relationship arena.

-Unfortunately, I discovered that the whole Online experience was highly disillusioning, frequently dishonest and at times particularly distressing - a good description for internet introductory sites would be:
+Unfortunately, I discovered that the whole Online experience was highly disillusioning, frequently dishonest and at times particularly distressing.
+A good description for internet introductory sites could be:

 Where the odds are good ...but the goods are ODD